Methods to Block Google Analytics from Tracking You

 5. Using the Brave Browser

 Brave is an open-source, Chromium-based web browser that is free to download and use.
-It is similar to all the other standard browsers in enabling users to navigate websites, view any online content, and run web applications.
+It is similar to all the other standard browsers enabling users to navigate websites, view any online content, and run web applications.

 Since the Brave browser also acts as an ad blocker, blank spaces will appear in the areas of websites that contain ads.
-Sometimes, the pages won’t load properly and in such cases, you will have to either select a different browser or change the ‘Shields Up’ setting to ‘Shields Down’ to turn off the privacy and security protection of Brave.
+Sometimes, the pages won’t load correctly, and in such cases, you will have to either select a different browser or change the ‘Shields Up’ setting to ‘Shields Down’ to turn off the privacy and security protection of Brave.

 Step 1: Visit the following link to navigate to the official site of Brave browser.